timebertt/thesis-controller-sharding/content/40-design.md

 # Design {#sec:design}

 This chapter presents a design for implementing sharding in Kubernetes controllers to make them horizontally scalable.
-The presented design includes well-known approaches for sharding in distributed databases and applies them to the problem in Kubernetes controllers.
+The presented design includes well-known approaches for sharding in distributed databases and applies them to the problem space of Kubernetes controllers.
-Approaches are chosen to fulfill the requirements in [@sec:requirements].
+Approaches are chosen to fulfill the requirements listed in [@sec:requirements].
 First, the overall architecture of the design is introduced.
 After that, different aspects of the design are described in detail.